iamllcoolray/iamllcoolray/README.md

 A Computer Science student from Miami, FL.
 Passionate about learning and solving problems.

-* 🔭 I'm currently working on a Free Dictionary API wrapper in Ruby.
+* 🔭 I'm currently working on a Free Dictionary API wrapper in Rust.

 * 🌱 I’m currently learning Lua to develop games using the LÖVE2D framework.